 Onion seeds emergence and germination occurs at a temperature range of 55 to 83 degrees F. Onion cycle in the tropical regions take 90 to 150 days after transplanting while in warm temperature regions, the cycle lasts 9 to 10 months.

 Onion bulb development requires high temperatures and 12 to 15 hours of a day.
 The right onion planting density and early leaf cover can promote big bulb sizes and high yields, respectively.

 - Light - Onions require sufficient light.
 If you're growing your onions indoors, place the garden near windows to ensure they get enough light.
 You can also use artificial lights to supplement natural light to ensure what your onion crops get is enough to support photosynthesis.

-Consider grow lights, incandescent or fluorescent lights to ensure your onions get sufficient light during bulb development.
+Consider growing lights, like fluorescent lights to ensure your onions get sufficient light during bulb development.
 However, make sure the specific onion variety only gets the right amount of light after which you can put off the lights.
-Onions also require dark hours to enable them complete their day-night growth cycle.
+Onions also require dark hours to enable them to complete their day-night growth cycle.

 - Plant Spacing & Depth - When growing onions, let the plant spacing be three inches.
 Plant each onion 6 to 10 inches deep to promote root and bulb development.
 However, you can grow smaller onion varieties or scallions with less spacing between plants.

 - Selecting the Right Container

 Choose a 6-10 inch deep container; width can be your choice based on the space available indoors.
 The right depth in your chosen container ensures your onion roots increase in size and quality.
 Bottle onion gardens are popular for their novelty and attractive looks.

 Fertile, well-structured soil is the key to optimal onion growth and high yields.
 Prepare a seedbed with fine soil if you intend to grow your onions from seeds for optimal germination and plant development.